 Since 2014, the Community Food Gleaning program aims to glean good food, that would otherwise not be used, and connect to those who can best benefit.
-Harvests are split three ways between the grower/land-owner, volunteer pickers and the community.
+The harvests are shared between the landowner, volunteers, food bank or similar charity, and generating revenue to run the program.
 Food harvested is distributed through local food banks and community food programs.
 Some of the produce collected is processed into value-added products, such as apple sauce, which is shared amongst volunteers, distributed through community food programs and sold through local markets.

 The following roles are needed for the program’s success:

 - admin/coordination: surplus source, volunteer coordination, linking surplus with volunteers, insurance, reporting, supplies

 - food processing: community kitchen space, some of our products

 - potential for partnerships with other Grey Bruce organizations

 Contact Ivan or Simona at email@example.com for more information or want to get more involved.